Planning a road trip along the Romantic Road in Germany? Looking for a route map and an itinerary? This one week trip

 Conclusion: Romantic Road Is Beautiful

 This Romantic Road itinerary may not be talking about the entire of Germany but it’s certainly worth doing.
-It picturesque towns, the fairytale setting on this route is no less a perfect honeymoon package.
+In picturesque towns, the fairytale setting on this route is no less a perfect honeymoon package.
 I think throughout my 5 years of full-time travelling I haven’t come across any other trail so beautiful as the Romantic Road.

 Let’s just conclude the article now saying that The Romantic Road is located in the Bavaria region in Germany.
 And you need to visit it!

 Do you agree with this Romantic Road itinerary?
 Would you add anything to the list?
 Let’s share in the comments below!

 Disclaimer: I did the Romantic Road Road-Trip during a blog-trip with Germany Tourism.
 While my visit was sponsored, all recommendations are solely mine.
 I only recommend what I personally try and find worth appreciating.